 Each root server listens for queries on a set of IP addresses that are globally unique, and that are dedicated for use by that root server identifier, as described in RSSAC030.
-Root servers occasionally change their IP addresses, although such events are not frequent.
-For example, an IPv6 address was added to D.ROOT-SERVERS.NET on 2011-06-10, and to I.ROOT-SERVERS.NET on 2010-06-17.
-F.ROOT-SERVERS.NET’s IPv6 address was renumbered on 2008-01-22.
-Changes in service addresses for root servers are coordinated by the Internet Assigned Numbers Authority (IANA) Function as part of the normal root zone management process.
+Changes in service addresses for root servers are coordinated by the Internet Assigned Numbers Authority (IANA) Function as part of the normal root zone management process.[Footnotes to RSSAC023v2 and RSSAC061]

 3. Expectations of Root Server Operators

 This document describes the expectations placed upon RSOs as part of the service they provide.
-An RSO should make all reasonable efforts to satisfy these expectations.
-When unable to satisfy a particular expectation, the RSO should document the reason.
+When a particular expectation is not met, the RSO should document the reason.

 3.1 Infrastructure

-[E.3.1-A] Each RSO is expected to publish operationally relevant details of their infrastructure, including service-delivery locations, addressing information and routing (e.g., origin autonomous system) information.
+[E.3.1-A] Each RSO is expected to publish operationally relevant details of their infrastructure, including service-delivery locations, IP addressing information, and routing (e.g., origin autonomous system) information.

-The public availability of this technical information facilitates troubleshooting and general operational awareness of root server infrastructure by the Internet technical community.
-The granularity of this information is limited to the publicly exposed service and at the comfort level of the RSO.
+may facilitate troubleshooting and general operational awareness of portions of the root server infrastructure by the Internet technical community.
+The granularity of this information is limited to the publicly exposed service and is at the discretion of each RSO, thus the information may not be consistent or comparable across RSOs.

-A summary of the types of information RSOs are expected to publish can be found in Section 4 of this document.

-[E.3.1-B] The RSOs are collectively expected to deliver the service in conformance to IETF standards and requirements as described in BCP 40.

-BCP 40 describes the protocol and deployment requirements for the DNS root name service.
-The RSOs are expected to work together to provide the service in compliance with the requirements outlined in BCP 40.

 [E.3.1-C] Each RSO is expected to notify the Internet community of service-impacting operational changes.

 Changes such as adding or removing IPv4/IPv6 addresses have an impact on DNS implementations and systems such as DNS resolvers.
-RSOs are expected to announce changes that affect the RSO’s service with sufficient advance notice.
+Each RSO is expected to announce changes that affect the RSO’s service with sufficient advance notice.
 The amount of advance notice should be appropriate for the expected impact on deployed systems.

 3.2 Service Accuracy